MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/New-MgUserDriveRootLink.md

----
+﻿---
 external help file: Microsoft.Graph.Users.Actions-help.xml Module Name: Microsoft.Graph.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.users.actions/new-mguserdriverootlink
 schema: 2.0.0
-ms.prod: sharepoint
 ---

 # New-MgUserDriveRootLink

 ## SYNOPSIS
 You can use createLink action to share a DriveItem via a sharing link.
-The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.If a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
+The createLink action will create a new sharing link if the specified link type doesn't already exist for the calling application.\nIf a sharing link of the specified type already exists for the app, the existing sharing link will be returned.
 DriveItem resources inherit sharing permissions from their ancestors.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserDriveRootLink](/powershell/module/Microsoft.Graph.Beta.Users.Actions/New-MgBetaUserDriveRootLink?view=graph-powershell-beta)

 ## SYNTAX